-Mauritius: a tropical volcanic island utopia nestled in the southern Indian Ocean.
-Rich in colonial history and spice after being passed from the French to the British, and being settled in by Creole, Indian and Chinese migrants who came to work on the sugarcane fields, the country cuisine features a cross-culture of dishes.
-You will find tempting street food delicacies such as crispy hot samosas filled with chillies and seasoned potatoes, or a thin-flatbread called the dhal puri which is smeared with butterbean cari and peppered with fiery pickles, as well as split-pea lentil balls doused in tomato satini (chutney) all delivered in paper bags for customers to eat on the go.
-This is just a small insight into the delights offered by the island.
+Mauritius is a tropical volcanic island utopia nestled in the southern Indian Ocean.
+It’s rich in colonial history and spice after being passed from the French to the British.
+Creole, Indian and Chinese migrants settled here to work on the sugarcane fields.
+This result is a country cuisine that features a cross-culture of dishes.
+You will find tempting street food delicacies such as crispy hot samosas filled with chillies and seasoned potatoes, thin flatbread called the dhal puri which is smeared with butterbean cari and peppered with fiery pickles, as well as split-pea lentil balls doused in tomato satini (chutney).
+These are all delivered in paper bags for customers to eat on the go.

-Look for homestyle restaurants neighbouring onto local villages or beaches with menus of the freshest seafood dishes from the morning’s catch, simply grilled on the bbq alongside a scope of fiery chilli pickles and mellow coconut chutneys.
-Fragrant glossy meat cari’s are simmered over wood fires, eaten with piles of rice infused with curry leaves, turmeric and buttery fried onions.
-And who could forget the exotic papaya, pineapples or lychees plucked from their branches, simply peeled, cut and devoured as they are.
+Look for homestyle restaurants in local villages or close to beaches with menus of the freshest seafood dishes from the morning’s catch.
+The dishes are often simply grilled on the bbq alongside a scope of fiery chilli pickles and mellow coconut chutneys.
+Fragrant glossy meat caris are simmered over wood fires, eaten with piles of rice infused with curry leaves, turmeric and buttery fried onions.
+And who could forget the exotic papaya, pineapples or lychees plucked from their branches, simply peeled, cut and devoured as they are?
 This is Mauritius on a plate.

-It is a place I am lucky enough to call my second home.
-My parents moved over to the UK in the seventies to get better work opportunities and a find a higher standard of living.
-My sister and I were born in Croydon, South London, and it was here I spent my childhood watching my mum cooking her traditional dishes in the kitchen, whilst still travelling to the island frequently in the summer holidays.
+I’m lucky enough to call Mauritius my second home.
+My parents moved to the UK in the Seventies to get better work opportunities and a find a higher standard of living.
+My sister and I were born in Croydon, South London, and it was here I spent my childhood, watching my mum cooking her traditional dishes in the kitchen.
+We still travelled to the island frequently in the summer holidays.